-Prerequisite: English 361 with a grade of C or better or appropriate skills level demonstrated through of the English placement process Lecture, 5 hours.
-Lab, 2 hours.
+Prerequisite: English 361 with a grade of C or better or appropriate skills level demonstrated through of the English placement process

+Lecture, 5 hours; Lab, 2 hours.

 This course is for students who are pursuing an academic or professional degree program.
-They will read novels and academic texts, conduct research, write essays, and be introduced to sources of information.
+Students will read novels and academic texts, conduct research, write essays and be introduced to sources of information at a high-intermediate/low-advanced level.